 - Search for “WooCommerce”

-The Setup Wizard will walk you through the basic configuration.
+The Setup Wizard will walk you through the basic configuration, including a few of the items we’ll go into more detail about below.
 Congrats, you have a store!

 6. Integrate your payment gateway